poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

 POM.xml   :

-contains all dependencies required for the project --> Selenium Webdriver 2.44, TestNG 6.9.9, Apache POI foe EXcel
+contains all dependencies required for the project --> Selenium Webdriver 2.44, TestNG 6.9.9, Apache POI for EXcel

-Running the Test cases:
+Running/Executing the Test cases:

-Select Functional.xml Run as TestNGsuite  (located under 'resources' source folder) Results can be seen test-output --> index.xml
+Select Functional.xml Run as TestNGsuite  (located under 'resources' source folder) Results can be seen in test-output --> index.xml

 POM (page object model) Approach: